EBI-predocs/R_optimization_tutorial/README.md

      hit the wall time of a computing cluster.
  * On the bright side, in most cases not all bits and pieces of code need to be optimized.
-It is often enough to identify critical inner loops and realize that a 10x speedup in just that inner loop might well translate to almost the same speedup for the whole program.
+It is often enough to identify critical inner loops and realize that a 10 x speedup in just that inner loop might well translate to almost the same speedup for the whole program.

 One could also take the opposite point of view and argue that all high performance